 Poca is a tiny town located in the state of West Virginia.
 With a population of 864 people and just one neighborhood, Poca is the 162nd largest community in West Virginia.

-Poca is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Poca is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Poca is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Poca who work in office and administrative support (12.50%), management occupations (12.13%), and healthcare (8.77%).

-Poca is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Poca doesn't have a public transportation system that people use for their commute.

-The population of Poca overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Poca, 23.05% have at least a bachelor's degree.
+The education level of Poca citizens is a little higher than the average for US cities and towns: 23.05% of adults in Poca have at least a bachelor's degree.

 The per capita income in Poca in 2022 was $34,501, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $138,004 for a family of four.
 However, Poca contains both very wealthy and poor people as well.